Arik Einstein: 1959–1966: Early career

-Early years and Nahal Army Troupe

 Before joining the army, Einstein, a sports enthusiast and an athlete throughout his teenage years, thought about becoming a military fitness instructor.
-However, due to his poor eyesight, his father encouraged him to try out for the army band.
+However, due to his poor eyesight, his father encouraged him to try out for the military ensembles.
 After a few auditions, Einstein was accepted to the prestigious and highly regarded Nahal Brigade army troupe, which historically paved the way for many of Israel's most talented and successful musicians.
-Despite his shyness, Einstein's unique voice and singing was quickly noticed and he was picked soon thereafter to perform a few solo songs, with "Ruach Stav" ("Autumn Wind") the most prominent one.
+Despite his shyness, Einstein's unique voice and singing were quickly noticed, and he was picked soon thereafter to perform a few solo songs, with "Ruach Stav" ("Autumn Wind") being the most prominent one.

-Rise to prominence

 In 1959, after his release from the IDF, Einstein joined Batzal Yarok (the Green Onion band) and the Sambation theatre.
 In 1960, he released his first solo album.
 He sang in a band under the pseudonym "Ari Goren".
 In the Yarkon Bridge Trio, he performed with Yehoram Gaon, Benny Amdursky and later Israel Gurion.
 In 1964, he played in the comedy film Sallah Shabbati, along with Chaim Topol, who was also from the Green Onion band.

-The High Windows
+1966–1971: The High Windows and first rock efforts

 In 1966, Einstein joined The High Windows with Shmulik Kraus and Josie Katz.
 Their first album went on sale in April 1967, six weeks before the Six-Day War, signaling a new direction in Israeli rock and pop.
 The album achieved considerable commercial success and its popularity was felt even in parts of Western Europe, primarily France.
 After a few concerts in Europe Einstein left the group after one year in the wake of a professional disagreement with Kraus.
 At the heart of things, Einstein felt uncomfortable creating music for a European audience who cannot truly appreciate the richness of the lyrics after it went through translation to French.
 He believed that the Hebrew language was intrinsic to his music.
 When interviewed many years later and asked about that period in Europe Einstein stated "Performing in a different language?
 It's bullshit.
 We are Hebrew artists, why should we pretend otherwise?"
 Nevertheless, Einstein and Kraus remained close friends and would collaborate again in the future.